The 2025 Dean’s Scholars Cycle is open

 Applicants must:

-• If selected for an interview, applicant must be available for a 30-minute interview in the afternoon on January 23, 2024.
+- If selected for an interview, applicant must be available for a 30-minute interview in the morning on January 30, 2025.

 Please contact Jacqui Hawkins (jahawkin@wustl.edu) if you have any questions related to your eligibility.